ustaxcourt/ef-cms/docs/environments/setup.md

     (cd iam/terraform/account-specific/main && ../bin/deploy-app.sh)
     ```

-- Create a `CircleCI` user in [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) which will be used by CircleCI to deploy code.
+- Add an Access Key to the `CircleCI` user in [AWS Identity and Access Management](https://console.aws.amazon.com/iam/) which will be used by CircleCI to deploy code.
-  - In IAM, attach the `circle_ci_policy` created by Terraform to your `CircleCI` user.
   - Note the AWS-generated access key and secret access key — it will needed shortly for the CircleCI setup.

-- Create a [Route53 Hosted Zone](https://console.aws.amazon.com/route53/home) which matches the configured `EFCMS_DOMAIN` decided above, making sure it is a `Public Hosted Zone` so it’s accessible over the internet.
-Make sure the domain name ends with a period.

 - From the `iam/terraform/environment-specific/main` directory, use Terraform to create the Lambda roles & policies needed to run the backend:
   ```bash